jewelsofthought/neshama/site/posts/parashot/39-Chukat.md

   </p>
 </blockquote>

 **N**: This is their response to this "manna" that tasted like food, but was not "real" food.I wonder if there is a connection between this and the punishment of Adam.
 "You shall earn your bread through the sweat of your labour."
-Here, when the food came from heaven, and their was no sweat and toil for it, it did not satisfy the people.{.note}
+Here, when the food came from heaven, and their was no sweat and toil for it, yet it did not satisfy the people.{.note}

-21:6] **Venemous snakes**
+21:6] **Venomous snakes**

 <blockquote>
 <p dir='rtl'>